Anubisworkingexperience/Library/README.md

 # Library
+A modern fancy library website where you can add a book and change its status (to read/ not read) or remove a book from your library.
+This is a learning project to pratice javascript constructors and objects.
+**Your data is not saved**
 # TODO
-1. Clean code improvements (cause this idiot javascript didn't let me use my function without using asynch js)
-2. Prevent creating book with the same title
+1. Prevent creating book with the same title